AidaSolomonBerhe/Integration-And-Visualization-Webex-API/README.md

 # Integration and Visualization with Webex API

 This chapter is an optional and supplementary part of the thesis suggested by Telenor.
-Explanatory figures for the README.md file can be found at the following link under the folder "Main Document" https://drive.google.com/drive/folders/1SEbliwp19uP-DIDlsrI5AyyWwibCCCXh?usp=sharing.
+Explanatory figures for the "README.md" file can be found at the following link under the folder "Main Document" https://drive.google.com/drive/folders/1SEbliwp19uP-DIDlsrI5AyyWwibCCCXh?usp=sharing.
 This folder contains the whole thesis pdf file.
 The figures can be found alongside documentation in Chapter 7 within the pdf file.
-Furthermore, the pdf file has an appendix containing the source code.
+Furthermore, the pdf file has an appendix containing the source code for the application.
+However, all source code elements are not part of the appendix.
+Thus, referring to the source codes here on Github is mandatory.